pcardotatgit/syslog_server_for_XDR_demos/README.md

 ## Prerequisit

-You must have created a webex bot first.

-Have a look to the instructions here for that [Create a webex bot](https://github.com/pcardotatgit/Create_a_Webex_bot_for_XDR_Alerts)

-Open a terminal console.

-## very fast install for windows users

-For anyone who don't want to waste time.

 You must start with a machine that already has python installed.
 This project was written in python 3.11 version but should work with python 3.10.

+An XDR tenant and an API Client created into it ( client_id and client_password )

+## Very fast install for windows users

+For anyone who don't want to waste time.

 Download the project into a working directory into your laptop.
 Unzip the dowloaded file and open a terminal console into the project root directory.
 Then